 |Graduation Rate w/in 3 Years of Starting First Nursing Course

-Graduation rates: It is important to recognize that there are many factors that could contribute to a student not continuing in the program.
-In addition to grades, students may have to stop out due to personal issues, needing to work and for medical reasons.
+Graduation rates: It is important to recognize there are many factors contributing to a student not continuing in the program.
+In addition to grades, students may have to stop out due to personal issues, work requirements, and medical reasons.

 (2018 or 2019 graduate)